mskold-ab/www-mskold-com/support/EnhancedExportPro/h2-export-testexec-evidence.md

 This capability is particularly valuable for audits, compliance reporting, customer acceptance testing, and release sign-off documentation.

+### Data integrity
+Each export is a point-in-time snapshot of your Test Plan.
+Azure DevOps identifiers, execution timestamps, and tester attribution are preserved on every record, so auditors and reviewers can always trace an entry in the exported document back to its source in Azure DevOps.In most cases they are even direct linked.

+> [!CAUTION]
+>Because the underlying Test Plan can keep changing after you export it, treat each exported document as a dated, fixed evidence artifact, see Retention and Storage below for naming and archiving recommendations.

 ### Scope
 All Test plans exports are done in the scope of a test plan and can provide traceability between planed and executed test effort, test case to requirement traceability and evidence of what has been tested.
 If your looking for requirement centric Evidence or traceability, those needs can be meet by Work Item Query Exports.
 For example: